It is not uncommon for flight prices to change when you try to book. And prices can change that same day and even within hours or minutes.

-For the impatient reader, flight prices change all the time but there is no evidence to suggest that there is a malicious attempt by the travel industry to read your cookies and increase prices when you try to book your flights online.
+But there is no evidence to suggest a malicious attempt by the travel industry to read your cookies and increase costs when you try to book your flights online.

-The obvious reason is of course that the travel industry is a very transparent industry and that any form or attempt to cheat the consumer would be subject to actions by consumer protection agencies.
+Travel and tourism is a very transparent industry, and any form or attempt to cheat the consumer would be subject to actions by consumer protection agencies.

-And let’s get one thing straight.
-Flight prices can and do change.
-Most of us are familiar with the scenario where we see a price on a price comparison site, select it and then after completing passenger names, passport numbers, etc. the booking fails.
+Most of us are familiar with the scenario where we see a price on a price comparison site, select it, and then after completing passenger names, passport numbers, etc., the booking fails.

 This article will explain how and why flight prices can change.
 We will look at answering the question “Why do flight prices change?” from four different perspectives.